WBBM-TV: News operation

 Logo for CBS News Chicago; this version was used in conjunction with the CBS 2 News brand until July 8, 2024.

-WBBM-TV broadcasts 41 hours, 55 minutes of locally produced newscasts each week (with 6 hours, 35 minutes each weekday; 3 1/2 hours on Saturdays and 4 1/2 hours on Sundays).
+WBBM-TV broadcasts 37 hours, 25 minutes of locally produced newscasts each week (with 6 hours, 5 minutes each weekday; 4 1/2 hours on Saturdays; and 2 1/2 hours on Sundays).

 News department history

 1977 newspaper ad for WBBM-TV's newscasts, which had become so popular in Chicago by that time that they were named THE Ten O'Clock News.

 In the late 1970s, WBBM-TV's newscasts surged past WMAQ-TV for first place; its news department during that time had become one of the most respected local news operations in the country, and was considered a bastion of serious journalism.
 Led by anchors Bill Kurtis and Walter Jacobson, weatherman John Coughlin and sports director Johnny Morris, WBBM dominated the news ratings during the late 1970s and early 1980s.
-At one point, its dominance was so absolute that the station titled its 10 p.m. newscast, THE Ten O'Clock News.
+At one point, its dominance was so absolute that the station titled its 10 pm newscast, THE Ten O'Clock News.

 Kurtis and Jacobson were first teamed together in 1973 by general manager Robert Wussler and news director Van Gordon Sauter, who introduced a hard news format and began using the newsroom as the set for all of channel 2's newscasts.
 Kurtis became known for his "Focus Unit" in-depth reports, and Jacobson for his "Perspective" commentaries.
 Among the other news staffers employed with WBBM-TV during this period were film critic Gene Siskel; police and crime reporter John "Bulldog" Drummond; women and consumer issues reporter Susan Anderson; feature reporter Bob Wallace; investigative reporter Pam Zekman; medical reporter Roger Field; political reporter Mike Flannery; and reporter/weekend news anchor Mike Parker.
 Bob Sirott and Phil Ponce—who would both later host the newsmagazine program Chicago Tonight on PBS member station WTTW (channel 11)—were also employed as reporters for WBBM-TV during this period.
 Parker and Zekman both remained with the station until their respective departures in 2016 and 2020; Drummond also still contributes occasional reports.

 Harry Porterfield's demotion to weekend anchorman in 1985 prompted Rev. Jesse Jackson (pictured in 2013) to lead a boycott of WBBM-TV, which led to significant changes in the station's racial hiring quota.